 The Township has consistently set aside funds annual for road improvement and maintenance projects.
-The roads are maintained by the Livingston County Road Commission and the Township will have a maintenance agreement with the Livingston County Road Commission in order to provide maintenance for the traffic signal arm.
+The roads are maintained by the Livingston County Road Commission and there would be no direct impact on Township operating expenses.

 Project Title: Grand Oaks Road (E. Grand River Ave. to Fendt Drive) - Mill and Overlay Funding Source: Future Road Projects Fund #261, Road Reimbursement Fund #264